 (A) Historical Balance Sheet.
-Represents the unaudited historical consolidated balance sheet of the Company as of September 30, 2014.
+Represents the historical consolidated balance sheet of the Company as of December 31, 2014.

 (B) Subsequent Closed Acquisitions.
-The Company acquired 21 self-storage properties with an estimated fair value of approximately \$140.7 million (inclusive of \$275,000 in debt issuance costs) between October 1, 2014 and February 13, 2015.
-The allocation of the purchase price shown in the table below is based on the Company's estimates and is subject to change based on the final determination of the fair value of assets and liabilities acquired.
-Presented below is a summary that reflects the preliminary purchase price allocation to the assets acquired, liabilities incurred, and the fair value of limited partner interests issued to PROs and third-party sellers (dollars in thousands, except in footnote):
+The Company acquired six self-storage properties from a PRO with an estimated fair value of approximately \$41.0 million between January 1, 2015 and April 13, 2015.
+The allocation of the purchase price shown in the table below is based on the Company's estimates and is subject to change based on the final determination of the fair value of assets acquired and liabilities incurred.
+Presented below is a summary that reflects the preliminary purchase price allocation to the assets acquired, liabilities incurred, and the fair value of equity interests (dollars in thousands):